-56 2022 IDO Annual Update - Citywide Text Amendments - EPC REVIEW.
+158 2022 IDO Annual Update - Citywide Text Amendments - EPC REVIEW.
 EPC Recommended Condition #14.
 Revised editorially for use of the defined term "subject property."

-- that the ZEO determines that all of the criteria in Subsection 14-16-6-4(X)(2)(a) have been met. - 3.
-Applications to amend an approved Site Plan DRB may be approved by the ZEO provided that the ZEO determines that all of the criteria in Subsection 14-16-6-4(X)(2)(a) have been met.
+3. Applications to amend an approved Site Plan - DRB may be approved by the ZEO provided that the ZEO determines that all of the criteria in Subsection 14-16-6-4(X)(2)(a) have been met.

-Table 6-4-4: Allowable Minor Amendments
+Table 6-4-4: Allowable Minor Am ondmonts

-Maximum Threshold (Cumulative of Earlier
+Table 6-4-4: Allowable Minor Amendments Maximum Threshold (Cumulative of Earlier)

+•

-Approved Deviations and/or Amendments)
+Approved Deviat ions and/or Amendments)

-, p Lot ≤10,000 sq. ft. in any
+Lot ≤10,000 sq. ft. in any

 General Mixed-use or Non-

-General residential zone district in
+residential zone district in

 Standard an Area of Change

 Building gross floor area 10%

 Front setback, minimum 15%

 Side setback, minimum 15% 50%

 Rear setback, minimum 10% 50%

-Duilding height manipum Increase: 10%

-Building height, maximum Decrease: any amount
+Building height, maximum In crease: 10%

+Decrea ase: any amount

 Wall and fence height 6 in.

 Any other numerical standard 10%

-Any addition or revision that would Any amount that meets requirements specified in the approved Permit or Site Plan or, if the Permit or Site Plan is silent, the IDO
+Any addition or revision that would otherwise be decided as a Permit - Sign, Permit - Wall or Fence - Minor, or Site Plan - Administrative specified in the a hat meets requirements oproved Permit or Site Plan or Site Plan is silent, the IDO

-otherwise be decided as a Permit -

-Sign, Permit - Wall or Fence - Minor, or

-Site Plan - Administrative

-All rooftop installations and ground- Any amount to accommodate the installation

-mounted installations of solar or wind that does not affect the ability to meet

-energy generation on premises less requirements specified in the approved Site

-than 5 acres Plan or, if the Site Plan is silent, the IDO
+All rooftop installations and ground- mounted installations of solar or wind energy generation on premises less than 5 acres that does not a requirements spe commodate the installation affect the ability to meet ecified in the approved Site ite Plan is silent, the IDO

-Any amount to accommodate the addition

-All additions or modifications of battery that does not affect the ability to meet

-storage on premises less than 5 acres requirements specified in the approved Site

-Plan or, if the Site Plan is silent, the IDO
+All additions or modifications of battery storage on premises less than 5 acres that does not a requirements spe Plan or, if the S accommodate the addition affect the ability to meet acified in the approved Site ite Plan is silent, the IDO

-Changing the site layout of an electric Any amount to accommodate the change

-facility other than an electric that does not affect the ability to meet

-generation facility requirements specified in the approved Site

-Plan or, if the S ite Plan is silent, the IDO
+Changing the site layout of an electric facility other than an electric generation facility that does not a requirements spe accommodate the change affect the ability to meet ecified in the approved Site ite Plan is silent, the IDO

-Any standard cited in an application for The minimum de viation no accessor, to accessive

-"reasonable accommodation" or "reasonable modification" under the The minimum deviation necessary to comply

-with the federal Fair Housing Act
+Any standard cited in an application for "reasonable accommodation" or "reasonable modification" under the federal Fair Housing Act Amendments of 1998 (or as amended) with the fea viation necessary to comply deral Fair Housing Act mendments

-federal Fair Housing Act Amendments Ar mendments

-of 1998 (or as amended)